-Unusual traditions around the world.
+Unusual traditions in different countries of the world.
 Amazing customs and traditions of different peoples of the world

-How are all countries of the world different from each other?
-Of course, the geographical location and national composition.
-But there is also something else.
+How are all the countries of the world different from each other?
+Of course, geographical location and national composition.
+But there is something more.
 Today we will talk about the most interesting customs and traditions of the peoples of the world.

 Türkiye

-A Turkish man cannot have a second wife until he gives the first one gold jewelry worth at least ten thousand dollars.
-It is generally accepted that this is how a man can confirm financial viability and prove his ability to feed several wives.
+A Turkish man cannot get a second wife until he gives the first one gold jewelry worth at least ten thousand dollars.
+It is generally accepted that this is how a man can confirm his financial solvency and prove his ability to support several wives.

-It’s not very civilized to talk at the table without asking permission from the owner of the house, and you shouldn’t choose pieces of food from a common dish too carefully.
-And if you decide to use a toothpick, then you should do it with your hand covering your mouth, as if you were playing a harmonica.
+It is not very civilized to talk at the table without asking permission from the owner of the house, and you should not choose pieces of food from the common dish too carefully.
+And if you decide to use a toothpick, then you should do it with your hand over your mouth, as if you were playing a harmonica.

 India

 Among the interesting traditions and customs of the peoples of the world, the rituals of India occupy a special place.
-Let's start with a greeting.
-Of course, you can just shake hands when meeting.
+It's worth starting with a greeting.
+Of course, you can just shake hands when you meet.
 But there are some subtleties here.
-For example, shaking hands with someone you didn't know before is bad form.
-Women should not be greeted by the hand either - this is considered an insult in India.
-How to greet the interlocutor, so as not to offend him?
-Connect the hands at chest level.
+For example, shaking hands with a person you have not previously met is bad manners.
+Women should not shake hands either - this is considered an insult in India.
+How to greet your interlocutor without offending him?
+Bring your hands together at chest level.

-No doubt, many people know about the cult of the animal that exists in Wonderland, as India is also called.
+Without a doubt, many people know about the cult of the animal that exists in Wonderland, as India is also called.
 The main animal here is the cow.
-It is they who calmly roam the streets of settlements.
-Cows die of their own death, usually from old age, because it is forbidden to eat their meat in India.
+They are the ones who calmly walk along the streets of populated areas.
+Cows die naturally, usually from old age, because eating their meat is prohibited in India.

 But not only artiodactyls have the status of sacred animals.
-Temples for monkeys are erected in this country.
+Monkey temples are being built in this country.
 The most famous is the Palace of the Winds, which, by the way, is not recommended for tourists to enter.
 Why?
-Yes, because it lives there great amount monkeys that can be aggressive.
+Yes because it lives there great amount monkeys that can be aggressive.
 Another animal revered in India is the peacock.
-They live here literally in clover - they sing their songs everywhere: in temples, in the courtyards of houses and just on the streets.
+They literally live happily here - they sing their songs everywhere: in churches, in the courtyards of houses and just on the streets.

-If you decide to visit a temple in India, be sure to take off your shoes at the entrance.
-And in general, for the duration of the trip, exclude genuine leather shoes from your wardrobe.
+If you decide to visit a temple in India, be sure to take off your shoes when entering.
+And in general, for the duration of your trip, exclude genuine leather shoes from your wardrobe.

 Kenya